SPECIAL UNIFORM SITUATIONS

 (1) Cap, Eight-Point Utility.
 The cap will be worn squarely on the head so that the visor is on a line and just above the level of the eyes.
 Rate/rank insignia is required for E4 and above personnel.
 The NWU 8-point utility cap will not be starched or artificially stiffened.

 (2) Hat, Sun.
 When authorized by appropriate authority, will be worn squarely on the head so the visor is on a line just above the level of the eyes.
 Rate/rank insignia or service logo is not authorized on the sun hat.
 The Sun Hat is authorized for wear during training exercises and deployed operations.

 (3) Cap, Watch.
 When authorized by appropriate authority, will be worn during cold weather conditions that may result in personal injury if not worn.
 The watch cap will be worn diagonally from the base of the back of the head, across the ears and on the forehead.
 Rank/rate insignia is not authorized to be worn on the watch cap.

-(4) Navy and Command Ball Cap are authorized for wear in the Navy Working Uniform (NWU) Type II and III as optional headgear.
+(4) Navy and Command Ball Cap (navy blue and coyote brown in color) are authorized optional headgear worn with the Navy Working Uniform (NWU) Type II and III.
 Wear squarely on the head, with bottom edge parallel to and 1-1/2 inch above the eyebrows.
-The eight-point cover will remain the basic uniform component cover for the NWUs and thus will be the only appropriate cover for personnel inspections and special occasions where Sailors are ordered to wear their NWUs to ensure a uniform appearance within the command.
+The eight-point cover will remain the basic uniform component cover for the NWU Type II and III and thus the only appropriate cover for wear during personnel inspections, special occasions and as determined by the commanding officer.

 b.
 Undershirts.
 Undershirts shall be brown, cotton, quarter-length sleeve, with an elliptical (crew-neck) collar.
 Organization issued or personally purchased thermal underwear is authorized to be worn underneath the NWU Type II/III undershirt and trousers.
 Thermal underwear will not be visible.